- Does Math ITEP offer a BA or BS degree and how many units does the degree require?

 For the first 2 years, combine GE and lower division math courses, in the remaining years combine upper division math and credential courses.
 See sample roadmap for reference.

-1. I have been admitted to CSULA.
-Do I need to make another application for credential?
+- I have been admitted to CSULA.
+Do I need to make another application to credential?

-Yes, you need to fill out the CCOE application (Charter College of Education), in the spring semester of sophomore year.
+Yes, you need to fill out the COE application (College of Education), in the spring semester of sophomore year.
 Go to CCOE website for information on how to apply.
 Consult with your math credential advisor for further help.
+Additionally, we hold yearly workshops where students can apply, as well as they can apply when they are enrolled in the course MATH 3950.

-2. Do I need to take any test before I apply to CCOE?
+- Do I need to take any test before I apply to COE?

-You need to at least show that you are registered to take CBEST (California Basic Educator Skills Test).
-It is advisable that you pass this test by the end of your sophomore year.
-Create a study group with your cohort and prepare well.
+You need to at least show that you are registered to take CBEST (California Basic Educator Skills Test), or comply with that requirement via courses.

-You may take certain credential courses before you are admitted to the program.
+You may take certain credential courses (about 4 courses) before you are admitted into the program.
 Consult with your math credential advisor, as those courses change over time.

 Tuition fees change over time.
-The current (2018) full time (over 6 units) undergraduate fee is $3316.34 per semester.
-You can take up to 18 units per semester as a FT student.
+The current (2023) full time (over 6 units) undergraduate fee is $3399.24 per semester.
+You can take up to 18 units per semester as a full-time student.
+Fees link.

-Math dept. at Cal State LA offers two teaching options.
-There is an expedited version of the Integrated Teaching option that allows you to complete both BS degree AND teaching credential in 134 undergraduate units and 4 years (10 semesters including summers).
-There is also a traditional Teaching option where you first complete the BS degree (120 undergraduate units/typically 8 semesters) and then complete the teaching credential (47 credential units/typically 4 semesters).
+YES!
+The expedited version of the Integrated Teaching option that allows you to complete both BS degree AND teaching credential in 135 undergraduate units and 4 years (10 semesters including summers).
+In the traditional Teaching option you first complete the BS degree (120 undergraduate units/typically 8 semesters) and then complete the teaching credential (47 credential units/typically 4 semesters) which obviously costs more in time and money.

 Additionally with the ITEP, you graduate 1.5 year early so you can potentially earn 1.5 years worth of extra salary!

-By the new mandate issued by CSU Chancellor's Office, ITEP graduates now will have their credential units (the graduate units) listed on their transcripts, and eligible for same pay scale as the traditional (degree followed by credential) candidates.
+Do not worry!
+By the 2019 mandate issued by CSU Chancellor's Office, ITEP graduates have their credential units (the graduate units) listed in an official letter provided by the college of education (you need to request this certifying letter once graduated), and are eligible for same pay scale as the traditional (degree followed by credential) candidates.

-Additionally, when you compare your savings as shown in question 2 above, ITEP comes out as the more cost-effective one, as you pay close to $9000 less in tution and fees, and start earning 1.5 years earlier (which translates to a minimum of $75,000!)
+Additionally, when you compare your savings as shown in question 2 above, ITEP comes out as the more cost-effective one, as you pay close to $9000 less in tution and fees, and start earning 1.5 years earlier, which translates to a minimum of $97, 500! (based on sample teacher salary of $65,000)

 The following website also provides answers to many pertinent questions.